kaakaa/slidev-resources-template/README.md

 2. Make sure "Source:**Deploy from a branch**"" and "Branch:**gh-pages-/(root)**" is set in `Settings > Pages > Build and deployment`
 3. Run setup action from `Actions > Setup repository > Run workflow > Run workflow`
 4. After completing the action, move to `Pull requests` tab and merge the pull request created by github-actions

+The pull request create by setup action is [here](https://github.com/kaakaa/slidev-resources-template/pull/1)

 # License